 One post-corporate possibility, whose outlines are already evident, is a global hybrid of the putting-out system and Fordism.
 Amazon's Mechanical Turk (Mturk), CrowdFlower, and other services allow individual workers to labor at online tasks at home (or in a coffee shop) that range from the mundane to the slightly-less mundane.
 One representative task is transcribing handwritten words from medical documents that have been scanned in.
 For privacy purposes such documents may be divided up into constituent words or phrases, sent out to online workers for transcription on a piece rate basis, and then re-combined into complete texts.
-It is the online version of the pin factory, spread around the world to the cheapest bidders (cf. "Big firms try crowdsourcing," Wall Street Journal, 1/17/12).
-The global online sweatshop already exists, often in forms that seem lifted directly from dystopian fiction.
+It is the online version of the pin factory, spread around the world to the cheapest bidders.38 The global online sweatshop already exists, often in forms that seem lifted directly from dystopian fiction.
 In China there is an entire industry of online "gold farming" in which laborers are paid a piece rate to collect gold in the Web-based game "World of Warcraft."
-The gold is then sold online to players in the West who hope to avoid the mundane tasks of collecting gold to get to the fun parts of the game (see Davis, 2009: chapter 3 for this and other colorful examples).
+The gold is then sold online to players in the West who hope to avoid the mundane tasks of collecting gold to get to the fun parts of the game.39